urbullet/opensponsorship-dev-test/README.md

 Here is a suggested organization of the form but use your best judgement and creativity:

-1. **Basic Info**: name, sport, nationality, gender, date of birth
+1. **Basic Info**: name, sport, gender, date of birth
 2. **About**: description, location, team etc
-3. **Social Media**: handles
+3. **Summary**: show the athlete a wrap-up screen with the info they added, and give them a way to go back and edit if there are any mistake
-4. **Summary**: show the athlete a wrap-up screen with the info they added, and give them a way to go back and edit if there are any mistake
+4. **Submit**: On submit, the payload should be sent to a simple end point which persists the profile.
+This should be saved to a simple free MongoDB instance, such as mongoAtlas.
-5. **Submit**: On submit, the payload should be sent to a simple end point which persists the profile.
-This should be saved to a simple free MongoDB instance, such as mLab.
+5. **Profile**: A well styled profile displaying all the information gathered about the user
 6. **List**: After submission I should see a list of all profiles I have created

 Here are the requirements for the API